vs79284/music-metadata-service/README.md

     * An album can have multiple tracks( 1:n) relationship.
 One track will only belong to single album.

 3. Levenshtein distance algorithm
-    * This application uses Apache library (org.apache.commons.lang3.StringUtils) for album title search behavior.
+    * This application uses Apache library (org.apache.commons.lang3.StringUtils) for album title search behavior and edit count is less than 3.

 4. Persistent Layer
    * Repository layer will abstract database interaction but won't be fully implemented, instead HashMap is used as local storage.